nikballal/openVAS/README.md

 ### 8. Start the python3 simple http server on the linux CLI to access the txt file corporate_scan.txt

-### 9. Move over to windows machine.
+### 9. Move over to windows machine 'on the same subnet'.
 Go to browser.
 Enter the host IP on port 8080, navigate to corporate_scan.txt

 ### 10. Downloaded report appears as webpage containing the scanned data